curlygirltech/Diverge/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- give
+- show/attach social media of each artist
-- Render data on page
+- Responsive design optimized for phone
-- Allow user to choose favorites
+-

 #### PostMVP